jaymabazza/mywork/README.md

 ## 🧠 Projects

 ### SI PMS (2019 to present)
-PMS is a project management system for tracking school infrastructure activities, built with React, Angular, and Tailwind for a responsive UI, powered by a Node.js backend and hosted on AWS for scalability and reliability.
+ℹ️ PMS is a project management system for tracking school infrastructure activities, built with React, Angular, and Tailwind for a responsive UI, powered by a Node.js backend and hosted on AWS for scalability and reliability.

-**Tech:** React, Angular, Nodejs, PHP, AWS, Postgres
+🚀 **Tech:** React, Angular, Nodejs, PHP, AWS, Postgres

 ![PMS](https://github.com/jaymabazza/mywork/blob/main/screens/PMS-MAIN-01.png?raw=true)